usegalaxy-eu/website/docs/_events/2016-02-18-Galaxy-HTS-WS.md

 - denbi
 ---

-Galaxy workshop on HTS data analysis, February 2016, registration is closed!
+We are offering another Galaxy workshop on HTS data analysis in  February 2016!

 The Bioinformatics and Deep-Sequencing Unit at the MPI-IE Freiburg and the Bioinformatics group at the Department of Computer Science, ALU, offer an introductory course to the analysis of high-throughput sequencing data using the Galaxy platform.